-Be sure to check opening hours and details before you go as they can change.
+Just be sure to double-check hours and details before you go, as they may change without notice.

 San Diego Museums